frafrabbiu/VRTI_dome/README.md

 ## Configuring the Output

-In Blender's Text Editor you will find:
+In Blender's Text Editor, you will find:

 ```python
 # Set the output folder